Whatsapp Icon

 Stay Hydrated

-Maintaining adequate hydration is paramount, especially if cancer treatment side effects include vomiting or diarrhea, which can increase bleeding risks by causing dehydration.
+Maintaining adequate hydration is paramount, especially if cancer treatment side effects include vomiting or diarrhoea, which can increase bleeding risks by causing dehydration.
 Aim for at least eight glasses of water a day and consider hydrating foods like cucumbers, watermelon, and peaches to boost your fluid intake.

 Limit Certain Substances

 It's important to limit the intake of alcohol and caffeine, as they can impair the absorption of nutrients and lead to dehydration.
-Additionally, be cautious with supplements, especially those that may interfere with blood clotting, such as vitamin E, fish oil, and gingko biloba.
+Additionally, be cautious with supplements, especially those that may interfere with blood clotting, such as vitamin E, fish oil, and ginkgo biloba.
 Always consult with a healthcare provider before adding any supplements to your regimen.

 Engage in Gentle Exercise